 Until recently, traffic and visitor counts provided the main bulk of the foot traffic data available.
 While those tools can provide useful insight into a population, they can only provide so much information.
 Mobile location technology has advanced in recent years, making it easier to understand population segments than ever before.
 And though the phrase “foot traffic data” has often been associated with the retail segment, local governments can harness location data to gain a deeper understanding of their demographics.

 Before location analytics became widespread, officials often relied on self-reported information to gain insight into where visitors to a given destination were coming from.
-Today, movement patterns in, within, or around designated points of interest can be mapped out with ease with Placer.ai's True Trade Area (TTA) analysis.
-True Trade Area provides a clear mobile-powered visualization of where people are coming from to visit a specific area, allowing you to accurately measure and analyze visitor behavior in your region.
+Today, movement patterns in and around designated points of interest (POIs) can be mapped out with ease with Placer.ai's True Trade Area (TTA) analysis.
+True Trade Area provides a clear, mobile-powered visualization of the zip codes or census block groups (CBGs) feeding visits to specific areas, allowing professionals to accurately measure and analyze visitor behavior in their regions.

-Effective municipal planning takes into account the demographics in a given area, and looks to understand that segment.
-Analyzing Trade areas can highlight the makeup of people living or visiting a given city, and adding socio-demographic and psychographic insights can illustrate the unique characteristics of a given community.
+Effective municipal planning takes into account the demographics in a given area, and looks to understand relevant segments.
+Analyzing trade areas with demographic and psychographic datasets can shed light on the unique characteristics of a given community – and of the people who tend to visit it.
 The Placer Marketplace offers a wide range of datasets that show the characteristics and preferences of a given area, which can be leveraged in many ways.

 For example, the FollowGraph by Spatial dataset on Placer’s Marketplace identified an above-average interest in certain high-end and luxury brands for the trade area of downtown Atlanta, GA’s office district.
 With the ability to filter between many different retail segments and compare them to a nationwide benchmark, municipal planners can encourage the opening of businesses that cater to the broader preferences of the workers in the area.